Trujillo-Group/trujillo_group_resources/tutorials/TS/README.md

 ### Workflow (when TS structure is unknown)

-1. Using GaussView or any other GUI, add all the previously optimised monomers that are involved in the TS step to a blank window.
+1. Using GaussView or any other GUI, add all the previously optimised monomers that are involved in the TS step to a new window.
-2. Create an inital probable TS structure using your chemical intuition; **this is the toughest part of finding a TS!** Some tips to make life easier and ensure you are being unbiased when looking for a TS using this method are:
+2. Create an inital probable TS structure using your chemical intuition; **this is the toughest part of finding a TS using this method!** Some tips to make life easier and ensure you are being unbiased when looking for a TS are:
     - reading into the current literature-proposed mechanisms to help you understand what orientations have been studied previously
     - ensuring you are using the correct hydrogen bond (HB) distance & angle if a HB interaction is involved
     - ensuring lone pairs of electrons are correctly oriented to be involved in a bond formation